Continuous cutting

 3Right Click the workorder from the workorders explorer and Click Open Workorder in Nesting.

 5Nest a 4 x 2 array as shown.
-If the array handles are obscured by the colour of the part, change the colour drop down list to Plain Colour or No Fill.
+If the array handles are obscured by the color of the part, change the color drop down list to Plain Color or No Fill.

 6Right click with the array selected and click Create and Edit Cluster.
 Then click Create and Open.